 Stage III Oral Melanoma: the primary tumor is greater than 4cm (about half the length of the long edge of a credit card) in diameter and may or may not have spread to the lymph nodes.

-Stage IV Oral Melanoma: the primary tumor is any size and there is evidence of spread of the tumor to other parts of the body.
+Stage IV Oral Melanoma: the primary tumor is any size, and there is evidence of spread of the tumor to other parts of the body.

-- The best prognosis is found if the melanoma is Stage I and surgery is performed with clean margins (survival time is approximately 17 months).1
+• The best prognosis is found if the melanoma is Stage I and surgery is performed with clean margins (survival time is approximately 17 months).1

 Surgery, Radiation, and Chemotherapy Treatments for Oral Melanomas

-- The tumor is caught early
+• The tumor is caught early

-- The tumor is smaller
+• The tumor is smaller

-- The treatment is very aggressive
+• The treatment is very aggressive

-What’s aggressive treatment?
-Surgery is considered the most important part of treatment for most dogs.
-Surgery followed by radiation therapy and immunotherapy (the melanoma vaccine) is typically the most aggressive and successful course of action.
-However, each dog and each cancer and each family is different, and choices must be made based on what is right for them.
+• However, each dog and each cancer and each family is different, and choices must be made based on what is right for them.

-In general, the goal of treating cancer in dogs is not usually about “curing” the cancer, but instead about improving and maintaining a good quality of life while also hopefully extending the dog’s life.
-This is certainly true for oral melanoma.
+In general, treating cancer in dogs is not usually about “curing” the cancer, but instead about improving and maintaining a good quality of life while hopefully extending the dog’s life.

 Surgery

-The most critical part of treatment is surgical removal of the tumor.
-The goal is wide margins (ideally greater than 2cm, including through bones of the jaw), with the removal of any lymph nodes that contain cancerous cells.5 This can be a very extensive surgery and not every general practice veterinarian will feel comfortable performing it.
-It may require going to a specialty surgical center.
+The most critical part of treatment is the surgical removal of the tumor.
+The goal is wide margins (ideally greater than 2cm, including through bones of the jaw), and removing any lymph nodes containing cancerous cells.
+5

-While removing the jaw seems very extreme, most owners are satisfied with the surgery.
-Oral tumors can really hurt, so when they are gone, dogs may feel better.
-Owners report that their dogs still eat well and are more comfortable after the surgery.12
+• Owners report that their dogs still eat well and are more comfortable after the surgery.12

-The median survival time after surgical removal of the jaw is 8-10 months.8 If a more conservative approach to surgery is taken, there is a much greater risk of regrowth of the tumor.
+If a more conservative approach to surgery is taken, there is a much greater risk of tumor regrowth.

 Radiation

 Radiation therapy can also be an important part of treatment for dogs with oral melanomas.
-Radiation therapy can be used alone or in conjunction with surgery and/or chemotherapy.12

-The overall response rate is 82-94%, however these statistics include partial responses as well as complete responses.
-There is a local recurrence rate of 11-27% and the median survival time is 5.3-11.9 months.5
+• There is a local recurrence rate of 11-27% and the median survival time is 5.3-11.9 months.5

 There are many proposed protocols for radiation therapy to treat oral melanomas.
 The most traditional approach recommends daily treatment for 18 weekdays, straight.